mmmuscus/Shadow-Functions-Engine/README.md

 **Usage:** This function prevents the player from passing into unpassable objects.

 **Variables:**
-* **playr:** This variable holds the current caluclated possible position of the player (or in other words the cell the player wants to pass into).
+* **playr:** This variable holds the current caluclated possible position of the player (or in other words the cell the player wants to pass into accordint to the input).
 * **lastPlayr:** This variable holds the player's position from the last frame.
 * **world:** This array holds the map of the world with all of the attributes of each cell.